Mincelot/mobile_app_assignment/deliverables/product.md

 #### Q2: Who are your target users?

-We basically have two types of target users, one is "eaters" - basically people that want to eat food cook by the chefs because they have little time to cook or they are unable to cook due to physical disabilities, and "chefs" - people that are willing to cook for other people because they are looking to build a portfolio for their career.
+We basically have two types of target users, one is "eaters" - basically people that want to eat food cooked by chefs because they have little time to cook or they are unable to cook due to physical disabilities, and "chefs" - people that are willing to cook for other people because they are looking to build a portfolio for their career.
 Here are some examples of who they might be:
 An engineering student who has no time or energy to cook, or elderly people with accessibility needs.<br />
 A chef that just finish his/her degree and is excited to start his/her career yet continuously hitting walls because most of the dream restaurant requires porfilio.<br />
 A person with disability is forced to eat fast foods everyday due to the inability to cook and needs healthy food.